-Combining preceding results gives:
+Combining the results of the preceding sections gives:

-Theorem 2 A probabilistic population with an initial leader can simulate steps of a virtual machine with a constant number of registers holding integer values in the range 0 to n, where each step consists of (a) assigning a constant 0 or 1 value to a register; (b) assigning the value of one register to another; (c) adding the value of one register to another, provided the total does not exceed n/2; (d) multiplying a register by a constant, provided the result does not exceed n/2; (e) testing if a register is equal to zero; (f) comparing the values of two registers; (g) subtracting the values of two registers; or (h) dividing the value of a register by a constant and computing the remainder.
-The probability that for any single operation the simulation fails or takes more than $O(n\log^5 n)$ interactions can be made $O(n^{-c})$ for any fixed c.
+Theorem 11 A probabilistic population can simulate steps of a virtual machine with a constant number of registers holding integer values in the range 0 to n, where each step consists of (a) assigning a constant 0 or 1 value to a register; (b) assigning the value of one register to another; (c) adding the value of one register to another, provided the total does not exceed n/2; (d) multiplying a register by a constant, provided the result does not exceed n/2; (d) multiplying a register by a constant, provided the result does not exceed n/2; (e) testing if a register is equal to zero; (f) comparing the values of two registers; (g) subtracting the values of two registers; or (h) dividing the value of a register by a constant and computing the remainder.
+The probability that for any single operation the simulation fails or takes more than $O(n \log^4 n)$ interactions can be made $O(n^{-c})$ for any fixed c.